Amaranth: The Best Superfood for a Healthier, Gluten-Free Lifestyle

 Ingredients:

-- One cup of mixed veggies, such as carrots, bell peppers, and broccoli; two teaspoons of tamari or soy sauce
+• One cup of mixed vegetables, like carrots, bell peppers, and broccoli; two teaspoons of tamari or soy sauce

 Guides:

-- In a large skillet, heat the sesame oil and sauté the ginger and garlic until aromatic.
+1. In a big skillet, heat the sesame oil and sauté the ginger and garlic until fragrant.

-- Stir-fry the mixed veggies until they are soft.
+2. Sauté the mixed veggies til they are soft.